apereo/cas/docs/cas-server-documentation/integration/Shibboleth.md

 ### Service Registry Metadata

-You may also register the relying party in the CAS service registry as a regular service application and simply specify a number of MDUI-like elements in the body of the registration record.
+You may also register the relying party in the CAS service registry as a regular service application and specify a number of MDUI-like elements in the body of the registration record.
 An example follows:

 ```json
 {